GouthamMallavolu/ImageReconstruction/README.md

 1.  **Feature-to-Image Reconstruction**\
-    Given an intermediate feature map from a CNN encoder, learn a decoder that can reconstruct the original $224\times224$ RGB image.
+    Given an intermediate feature map from a CNN encoder, learn a decoder that can reconstruct the original 224 X 224 RGB image.

 2.  **Small Network Constraint**\
     Keep the decoder relatively small (hundreds of thousands of